Grubby (opossum): Offspring

 Shortly after Grubby's relocation to the Alaska Zoo in 2023, there were more opossum sightings in Homer, and it became clear that Grubby had given birth to a litter of joeys, leading to a much more intensive trapping operation in Homer by ADF&G. Residents were advised to keep pets indoors while live trapping was taking place.
 By June 5, 2023, three joeys had been captured, but with opossums having an average litter size of nine to thirteen joeys, biologists continued trapping efforts.
-On June 13 it was reported that five joeys had been captured, but local ADF&G biologist Josh Herriman stated, "No matter what, unless we catch 13 of 'em, I wouldn't ever really be comfortable to say we got them all."
+On June 13 it was reported that five joeys had been captured, but local ADF&G biologist Jason Herreman stated, "No matter what, unless we catch 13 of 'em, I wouldn't ever really be comfortable to say we got them all."
 One of the offspring, nicknamed "Homer", was later relocated to the Oregon Zoo in December 2023.